-All this is interesting, but you still want to have an idea of the basics: How much meat will I take home, what kind of cuts will there be and what will this all cost?
+All of this is interesting, but you still want to have an idea of the basics: How much meat will I take home, what kind of cuts will there be and what will this all cost?

 Traditionally, when you buy meat in this way the price is set based on hanging weight.
 So here is an example: A two and a half year old bison weighing 715 pounds is chosen for harvest.
 Once slaughtered, the carcass hanging weight on this animal will be approximately 400 pounds (715 lbs. x 56%).
 A quarter share of this carcass would weigh 100 pounds.
 Once the bison is butchered, there will be about 60 pounds of meat in a quarter share (100 pounds of carcass x 60%).
-The price for the quarter of bison is $7.00 per pound of hanging weight x 100 pounds or $750.
+The price for the quarter of bison is $7.50 per pound of hanging weight x 100 pounds or $750.
 We pay to have a mobile slaughter professional come to our ranch and harvest the animals.
 The customer pays the cut and wrap fee.
-The current processor we use charges $0.59/lb./hanging weight for butcher wrap or $0.79 /lb./hanging weight for vacuum sealed packaging.
-For example, if a customer wanted their meat packaged in butcher wrap, the cut and wrap fee for a quarter would be: $59 (100 pounds hanging weight x $0.59/lb.).
-The total cost for the quarter of bison meat in this example would be $759 ($700 + $59).
-That comes out to $12.65 per pound of bison meat which is less than the average cost for the variety of cuts that you receive.
+The current processor we use charges $0.69/lb./hanging weight for butcher wrap.
+The cut and wrap fee for a quarter would be: $69 (100 pounds hanging weight x $0.69/lb.).
+The total cost for the quarter of bison meat in this example would be $819 ($750 + $69).
+The cost for a half or a whole bison is also $7.50/lb. of hanging weight plus the cut and wrap fee.

 About 17% of the meat will be steaks, 55% will be ground bison, 25% will be roasts (which can be made into jerky, sausage, or made into ground meat or stew meat if roasts are not desired), and 3% will be other (short ribs and ox tail).
 If you would like a variety of cuts, buying in bulk is definitely the most economical option.